JonasJore/JonasJore/README.md

 ### Hello!
 My name is Jonas👋

-- 🔭 I'm currently working as an Android developer in Oslo, Norway
+- 🔭 I'm currently working as an IT-consultant in Oslo, Norway
 - 📫 You can reach out to me through twitter if i dont reply here promptly at @JonasJore
 - 🧰 Most experienced building Kotlin and Java☕ applications and React ⚛️ frontends, but i am always expanding my horizons!
 - 🛠️ I have my own .dotfiles repo [here](https://github.com/JonasJore/dotfiles) if you would like to check that out